University of Minnesota: Law Schoolhttp://www.law.umn.edu/llm

 Life in Minneapolis

-With seven major professional sports teams, the #1 metro transit system in the U.S., and a thriving food, recreation, and cultural scene, the Minneapolis-St. Paul metro area (known as the Twin Cities) ranks high in such areas as cleanliness, ethnic diversity, safety, accessibility, and beauty.
+With seven major professional sports teams, a national award winning metro transit system, and a thriving food, recreation, and cultural scene, the Minneapolis-St. Paul metro area (known as the Twin Cities) ranks high in such areas as cleanliness, ethnic diversity, safety, accessibility, and beauty.
 The area is home to 17 Fortune 500 companies, including Target Corporation, 3M, General Mills, Medtronic, and Cargill, the world’s largest privately held corporation.